saket404/saket404/_posts/2020-07-18-access-dota-stats-using-python.md

 ![OpenDota docs](/assets/images/posts/dota-part1/opendota_docs.png "Open Dota docs")

-In order to use the OpenDota API to access your stats, you would first need to setup your account to be available on OpenDota platform.
+To use the OpenDota API to access your stats, you would first need to setup your account to be available on OpenDota platform.
 This can be done with 2 simple steps.

 #### Step 1: Sign in on OpenDota